Gorillaz Logo

 Gorillaz Logo 2010 (The Fall)

 In the same year, another collection, The Fall, was released.
 Its cover is adorned with a caption set in a very bold sans-serif font with capital letters.
-However, they are not as tall as before but rather squat, wide, and even flattened.
+However, they are not as tall as before; rather, they are squat, wide, and even flattened.
 Notably, the glyphs are jumpy, meaning they are arranged unevenly in a row.
 However, this is not so apparent due to their boldness.
 The lowercase “A” is now uppercase, and “G” and “Z” are larger than the other signs.

 2018